Abu al-Umaytir al-Sufyani: Arrest, flight and death

 Ibn Bayhas was too ill to pursue the campaign, but set up another Umayyad, Maslama ibn Ya'qub, from the historically Qaysi-friendly Marwanid branch which ruled the Caliphate from 684 to 750, to lead the Qays against Abu al-Umaytir.
 With the Numayr and his kinsmen and mawali, Maslama led an assault against the Green Palace and arrested Abu al-Umaytir.
 This most likely occurred in late 812 or early 813.
 He then summoned the Umayyads in the city, forcing them to pledge allegiance to him as caliph.
-With Maslama's sanction, the Qays overturned the Yaman's dominance of the area, taking over the pastures of the Marj belt surrounding the Ghouta and restoring and seizing residences throughout the city.
+With Maslama's sanction, the Qays overturned the Yaman's dominance of the area, taking over the Marj, a belt of pasture grounds surrounding the Ghouta, and restoring and seizing residences throughout the city.
 Ibn Bayhas became suspicious of Maslama's ambitions, and Maslama likewise became wary of Ibn Bayhas upon hearing of his recovery.
 Maslama's Qaysi followers attacked Ibn Bayhas upon his arrival before the city gates, but after the fighting, Qaysi tribal solidarity compelled most of Maslama's troops to defect to Ibn Bayhas.
-Ibn Bayhas entered Damascus in September 813, too quickly for Maslama's remaining troops to organized a defense.
+Ibn Bayhas entered Damascus in September 813, too quickly for Maslama's remaining troops to organize a defense.
 The pro-Umayyad troops retreated to the Green Palace, where Maslama released Abu al-Umaytir before both escaped dressed as women through the Bab al-Jabiya gate to the Kalb stronghold of Mezzeh.

 Backed by the Kalb in the Ghouta villages of Mezzeh, Beit Lihya and Darayya, Abu al-Umaytir and Maslama held out against Ibn Bayhas, who was recognized governor of Damascus by the Abbasids.
 Maslama died a natural death and Abu al-Umaytir led the funeral prayers.
 Not long after, Abu al-Umaytir died of old age and was buried in a secret location by his supporters, who feared the Abbasids would desecrate his grave as they done to the graves of the Umayyad caliphs after they took over Syria in 750.
 His supporters later rallied under another Umayyad rebel and claimant to the caliphate, Sa'id ibn Khalid al-Faddayni, a descendant of Caliph Uthman (r.
-644–656), who was based in the Balqa.
-The suppression of his revolt by Ibn Bayhas signaled the end to the last major attempt to resurrect the Umayyad Caliphate in Syria.
+644–656), who was based in the Balqa (in Transjordan).
+The suppression of al-Faddayni's revolt by Ibn Bayhas signaled the end to the last major attempt to resurrect the Umayyad Caliphate in Syria.